JunMa11/NeurIPS-CellSeg/README.md

 - `--name`: container name during running

-- `--rm`: remove container after running
+- `--rm`: remove the container after running
 - `-v $PWD/CellSeg_Test/:/workspace/inputs/`: map local image data folder to Docker `workspace/inputs` folder.
 - `-v $PWD/teamname_outputs/:/workspace/outputs/ `: map Docker `workspace/outputs` folder to local folder.
 The segmentation results will be in `$PWD/teamname_outputs`
 - `teamname:latest`: docker image name (should be `teamname`) and its version tag. **The version tag should be `latest`**.
 Please do not use `v0`, `v1`... as the version tag